 You are falling down a building and slowly realize that you are getting down with top speed.
-Accelerating high makes you shake in bed ..
-And you woke up again.
+Accelerating down so fast makes you shake in bed … It was just another dream.

 An interesting fact is that we all have dreams every night, but we forget some of them before we wake up.

 After a hard day working or training, perhaps going for both.

 When you are having those high-performance days, you get into the bed quickly and dreams occur more often.
 At least that is what I have been noticed for myself.
 It is also useful to think about an issue/puzzle you want to solve before going to bed.
 And they say that it is possible to dream about the answer.
 Every single sleep has different conditions, which all reflect on your dream and the overall quality of it.

 To get the maximum out of your bed time you might consider those tips useful.

 - Get a pitch black room, ultimately.